 Let’s not forget about MOTORBALL!
 For some kind of reason, I love it when a movie incorporates a new fictional sport in it.
 I remember as a kid, I loved to play the quidditch game on Nintendo.
 Imagine if we had this game on our consoles now!
 The visuals during the match were a pleasure to my eyes.
 There are good action scenes, deadly violence, and excitement.

 The lack of good storytelling

 The visuals in this movie are great, but it has some narrative issues.
 I wasn’t that invested in the story as I wish I would be.
 As someone who’s never read the manga, I felt like I was missing out on some of the information.
 Alita Battle Angel should have been a TV series to show it’s full potential.
 The only downside with a TV show is that there is less budget for special effects compared to making a movie.
 When something is too large to be told in a film, it feels like a short resume.
 I rather have the full story …

 I know a lot of people didn’t feel the romance between Alita and Hugo.
 For me, it was actually “okay.”
 I didn’t hate it, I actually “liked” it.
 The idea of a romance between a cyborg and a human was acceptable for me in this world.

 There were some excellent casting choices in Alita Battle Angel, but some of them were underused.

 - Rosa Salazar (Alita): perfect choice for the role.
 She had some kind of innocence vibe to her character while still being strong.
 She maybe has big eyes, but you still can recognize the actress.

 - Christopher Waltz (Dr. Dyson Ido): Christopher Waltz is always the right casting choice!

-- Jennifer Connely (Shiren): she was definitely underused.
+- Jennifer Connely (Shiren): she was underused.
 I wish we knew more about her character.
-As an audience, we weren’t connected to her at all …
+I felt no connection to her at all.

 - Mahershala Ali (Vector): he was also an underused character.
 In the end, he felt like a thrown away character.